department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

   <li class="process-step list-one"><b>Fill out an Agreement to Pay Indebtedness (VA Form 1100).</b> <br>
     In paragraph 1A, tell us how much you can pay each month.<br>
     <a href="https://www.va.gov/vaforms/va/pdf/VA1100.pdf">Download VA Form 1100</a>.</li>
-  <li class="process-step list-two"><b>Then submit your completed form and a check for your first month's payment.</b> <br>
+  <li class="process-step list-two"><b>Then submit your completed form and any other needed documentation to us.</b> <br>
-    You can send these by mail or bring them in person to the business office or health administration office at your nearest VA medical center.
-Make your check payable to "VA," and include your account number and payment stub.<br>
+    You can send these by mail, or bring them in person, to the business office or health administration office at your nearest VA medical center.<br>
 <a href="/find-locations/">Find the address of your nearest VA medical center</a>.</li>
-  <li class="process-step list-three"><b>Once we approve your repayment plan, begin sending your payments.</b><br>
+  <li class="process-step list-three"><b>Once we approve your repayment plan, begin sending your monthly payments.</b><br>
-    If you received a coupon book with your approved repayment plan, please send payments to the address shown on the coupon.
+    If you receive a coupon book with your approved repayment plan, please send payments to the address shown on the coupon.
 You can also make a payment by mail or in person at your VA medical center's facility revenue office.</li>
 </ol>

 <b>Note:</b> Repayment plans don't include new charges you receive after submitting your proposed plan.
-If you submit your plan and then receive a bill with new charges, please submit a new VA Form 1100 and letter with a plan for the new charges.
+If you submit your plan and then receive a bill with new charges, please submit a new VA Form 1100 for the new charges.
 If you keep receiving new charges, please call us at <a href="tel:+18664001238">1-866-400-1238</a> every 90 days to request a new repayment plan.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET) If you have hearing loss, call TTY: 711.<br>

 <h3>Request debt relief for some or all of your copay debt</h3>